Deathmetal (EP)

 D>E>A>T>H>M>E>T>A>L is the debut EP of British indie rock band Panchiko.
 It was recorded and self-released by the band between 1999 and 2000, and contains four songs with a total length of 18 minutes and 33 seconds.
-The EP was created entirely independently by Panchiko as a demo, and only about 30 copies were made, all of which were burnt onto recordable CDs.
+The EP was created entirely independently by Panchiko as a demo.
+Approximately 30 copies of the EP were made, all of which were burnt onto recordable CDs.

 D>E>A>T>H>M>E>T>A>L failed to receive any form of mainstream attention, and Panchiko disbanded shortly thereafter.
 It remained in obscurity until it was rediscovered by a 4chan user in July 2016, gathering a cult following.
 The former members of the band reunited and released a remastered version of the album in February 2020.

 Background

 Panchiko was formed by a group of high school friends in Nottingham, England in the late 1990s.
-D>E>A>T>H>M>E>T>A>L was recorded in a band member's bedroom between 1999 and 2000, with use of inexpensive equipment and a digital eight-track recorder.
-After its completion, Panchiko produced around 30 CD copies that were mainly sent to record labels and music reviewers, but the EP received virtually no attention and would fall into irrelevance.
+D>E>A>T>H>M>E>T>A>L was recorded in a band member's bedroom between 1999 and 2000, using inexpensive equipment and a digital eight-track recorder.
+After its completion, Panchiko produced around 30 CD copies that were mainly sent to record labels and music reviewers, but the EP received virtually no attention and fell into irrelevance.
 The band would later disband, and the members would go on to pursue individual endeavours.

-Despite the name, D>E>A>T>H>M>E>T>A>L does not feature death metal music, and sonically, it resembles indie rock or shoegaze, and has inspirations from Radiohead, Nirvana, and Joy Division.
+Despite the name, D>E>A>T>H>M>E>T>A>L does not feature death metal music, and sonically, it resembles indie rock or shoegaze, and has inspirations from Radiohead and Joy Division.
 Furthermore, it draws on influences from anime and otaku culture.
 Lead singer Owain Davies has dubbed the EP's sound "weeb Indietronica".
 The cover of D>E>A>T>H>M>E>T>A>L was taken from a panel of the manga series Mint na Bokura.